Sandbird/covid19-Greece/README.md

 ## 20-06-2022

 ### Changed
 - prefectures.csv - color column.
 New ranges based on the ECDC map (14-day notification rate per 100.000 population).
-I will not be renaming the text values, just what they represent:
+I will not be renaming the text values, just what they represent (0-40: less25, 40-100: less150, 100-300: less500, >300: over500)
-  0-40: less25
-  40-100: less150
-  100-300: less500
-  >300   : over500

 ## 13-06-2022